 - warm water for them to drink. not hot!

 - plenty of soft cozy towels to burrow in

 - a cavy home to stay warm in

 - a fan (don't make it blow directly on your pig), set it on the "turning" mode so your pigs get a nice breeze. air cons and fans are also good for ventilating the cage, as the air can become quite stuffy in the summer.

 Make sure that the wire/cable for the fan is OUT of reach from your pigs, you don't want them chewing it!!

-- a ice water bottle placed in the cage
+- an ice water bottle placed in the cage (wrapped in a towel)

 - a bathroom tile (buy a "sample" tile in renovation stores) for your pigs to lie on top to cool down